purplesyringa/computercraft-programs/README.md

 If something doesn't behave as expected or you make a mistake, you'll need to learn how to use a few utilities.
 The important ones are:

 - [Remote shell](sys/packages/rsh).
 You can connect to any computer running this OS with `rsh <hostname>`, where the hostname can be configured with `hostname <hostname>`.
 If the hostname has not been configured ahead of time, use `rsh <computer-id>`.
+Computers connected to the network respond to `online [glob]` calls even without hostname configured.

 - [Service manager](sys/packages/svc). `svc` shows the list of services (programs) running on the computer and their failures.
 Use `svc status <service-name>` for error logs, `svc stop <service-name>`/`svc start <service-name>` to manipulate services.
 You can change which services are started on boot with `svc reach <target-name> --persist`; the `base` target is the default "empty" one.

-- System updater.
+- [System updater](sys/packages/resys).
 The `resys` program fetches the most recent OS image from web and updates `startup.lua` accordingly.
 Note that we don't guarantee stability, so things might break.

 ## Development